 Assessed Charges

 To understand your bill, you need to know whether it’s based on Assessed Charges, Metered Charges or Unmetered Charges.
-Assessed charges are used if you request a Water Meter but it’s impossible to have fitted.
-Under assessed charges, you pay the same standing charge as you would on other tariffs, and a fixed monthly charge.
-The charge is based on the size and occupancy of the property, and the average bills in the area.
+Assessed charges are used if you request a Water Meter but it’s impossible to have one fitted.
+Under assessed charges, you pay the same standing charge as you would on any other tariff, as well as a fixed monthly charge.
+The charge is based on the size and occupancy of your property, as well as the average bills in your area.

 Domestic Use